 In fact, as a young woman I found myself yelling at a police officer once, pulling him away from an Aboriginal man he was grabbing.
 You know what happened to me?
 NOTHING.
 Nothing happened to me.
 I didn’t get arrested.
 I didn’t even get a warning.
 The officer stopped.
 He stepped back.
 We walked away.

 White people have to take responsibility for the horrors of racism and white supremacy.
 Sometimes we have to take personal responsibility – for the things we’ve personally said and done, or not said and done – and sometimes we have to take collective responsibility.

 I am one human being and this is one small thing.
 I wish it were more but it’s what I can offer right now.
 A small form of reparation.
 My hope is that, through the School of Visibility work, we can raise more BIPOC voices in the world and there will be a trickle effect.
 That BIPOC voices will grow louder and louder and louder until the world cannot help but respond.

 To take up the scholarship, all you need to do is click on the BIPOC question in the application form that you’ll find right here.

-All the information about studying with us at the School of Visibility is here including links to the application form.
+All the information about studying with us at the School of Visibility is here.

 At the School of Visibility to prepare you for visibility, or for your next level of visibility.